Tommie Frazier: 1993 season

-The FedEx Orange Bowl game played on January 1, 1994 featured a rematch between Nebraska and Florida State.
+The FedEx Orange Bowl game played on January 1, 1994, featured a rematch between Nebraska and Florida State.
 Frazier, now a sophomore, was pitted against newly crowned Heisman Trophy winner Charlie Ward.
 A last minute drive by Ward led to a Seminoles field goal that prevented the Cornhuskers from winning the national title.
-Frazier's 29-yard pass to split end Trumaine Bell positioned Nebraska for a potentially game-winning 45-yard field goal attempt with 0:01 left on the game clock, but the kick sailed wide left, and Florida State won 18-16.
+Frazier's 29-yard pass to split end Trumaine Bell positioned Nebraska for a potentially game-winning 45-yard field goal attempt with 0:01 left on the game clock, but the kick sailed wide left, and Florida State won 18–16.
 Frazier was named Most Valuable Player of the national title game despite the loss, completing 13 of 24 passes for 206 yards and a 34-yard touchdown, and rushing 14 times for 77 yards with a 32-yard run.
-The Cornhuskers finished the season with an 11-1 record.
+The Cornhuskers finished the season with an 11–1 record.

 1994 season

 Frazier earned consideration as a Heisman Trophy candidate in the first half of the 1994 season, but missed the second half due to a blood clot in his leg.
-He gave an explosive performance against West Virginia on August 28, in which he completed 8 of 16 passes for 100 yards and ran 12 times for 130 yards, and scored on an 11-yard touchdown pass and runs of 25, 27, and 42 yards in a 31-0 Nebraska victory.
+He gave an explosive performance against West Virginia on August 28, in which he completed 8 of 16 passes for 100 yards and ran 12 times for 130 yards, and scored on an 11-yard touchdown pass and runs of 25, 27, and 42 yards in a 31–0 Nebraska victory.
 His last game of the regular season was on September 24, when he began to experience difficulties in his right calf as the result of blood clotting.
-Nebraska beat Pacific 70-21, but Frazier played sparingly, and attempted only two passes, with one 26-yard completion.
+Nebraska beat Pacific 70–21, but Frazier played sparingly, and attempted only two passes, with one 26-yard completion.

-Dropback passer Brook Berringer led the team back to the FedEx Orange Bowl with a 12-0 record, where the Cornhuskers faced the third-ranked Miami Hurricanes in a national championship game.
-Frazier started the game, but was replaced by Berringer after a deep, end zone throw on Nebraska's initial drive resulted in a turnover.
-The Hurricanes gained the momentum, and led by 17-7 early in the 3rd quarter.
-With seven minutes left in the game and the team trailing 17-9, Osborne placed Frazier back in the lineup.
+Dropback passer Brook Berringer led the team back to the FedEx Orange Bowl with a 12–0 record, where the Cornhuskers faced the third-ranked Miami Hurricanes in the de facto national championship game.
+Frazier started the game, but was replaced by Berringer after a deep throw to the end zone on Nebraska's initial drive resulted in a turnover.
+The Hurricanes gained the momentum, and led by 17–7 early in the 3rd quarter.
+With seven minutes left in the game and the team trailing 17–9, Osborne placed Frazier back in the lineup.
 Frazier led two touchdown drives that gave Nebraska a 24–17 victory.
 Nebraska's option plays tired the Miami defenders, and Frazier's fake of the option play enabled fullback Cory Schlesinger to score on 15 and 14 yard runs.
 The Cornhuskers celebrated their first national title since 1971, and the first of coach Osborne's career.
 Frazier was again named MVP, as despite the three-month layoff he completed 3 of 5 passes for 25 yards, and ran seven times for 31 yards, including a 25-yard option keeper.